Advanced use

 Default parameters

 When an optional parameter is not present in the input file, it is assigned a default value.
-“Factory” default values are defined as part of the package installation (see constants.factory_default_parameters).
-These can be overridden by creating a table named default_parameters in the user data file (“user_data.toml”) and indicating the new default values as key-value pairs, for example:
+“Factory” default values are defined as part of the package installation (in constants.factory_default_parameters).
+These can be overridden by creating a table named default_parameters in the “user_data.toml” file and indicating the new default values as key-value pairs, for example:

 # user_data.toml